wadaniel/korali/source/modules/solver/HSAEM/README.rst

   e["Solver"]["Simulated Annealing Decay Factor"] = 0.95

-Korali's implementation of SA for SAEM follows the proposal in chapter 9.2.6 in the `book by Lavielle <http://www.cmap.polytechnique.fr/~lavielle/book.html>`_ .
+Korali's implementation of SA for HSAEM follows the proposal in chapter 9.2.6 in the `book by Lavielle <http://www.cmap.polytechnique.fr/~lavielle/book.html>`_ .